Folasade-Ojo/Analysis-on-Big-Data/README.md

 Source: https://www.kaggle.com/datasets/mirosval/personal-cars-classifieds

 ## Tools used
-To handle the large dataset, I utilized Hadoop and Apache Hive to perform querying on Google Cloud Platform (GCP)
+To handle the large dataset, I utilized Hadoop and Apache Hive to perform querying on Google Cloud Platform (GCP).

 ## Tasks
 After creating the table in GCP terminal, the dataset was cleaned using several methods, including: